8 min read

 SHELTER

 If you are in an urban environment, I would assume that there is some sort of shelter but I would not count on it.
 Your get home bag should have rain gear and a tarp to use for a shelter.
 I recommend a ripstop tarp that is at least 8x10.
 To put up your shelter you are going to need rope.
-I recommend carrying two 25 foot lengths of paracord in your pack.
+I recommend carrying two 25-foot lengths of paracord in your pack.

-Mylar emergency blankets are cheap and lightweight so having a few of these in you pack is a good idea.
+Mylar emergency blankets are cheap and lightweight so having a few of these in your pack is a good idea.
 These emergency blankets do rip easily though and if untrained, they may be difficult to use to construct an effective shelter.

 SELF PROTECTION

 There is always the possibility that you will face some sort of hostile aggression while traveling during an emergency situation.
-With that in mind, your next item should be something for self defense.
+With that in mind, your next item should be something for self-defense.
 Not everyone can or wants to carry a firearm and if this is you then get yourself some pepper spray and/or a stun gun.
 If you do carry a firearm it should be something that fits in your pack or conceal carry, and pepper spray as backup wouldn’t be a bad idea.

-I carry a pocketknife on me when I am out and about and always have a bushcraft style knife in my kit.
+I carry a pocketknife on me when I am out and about and always have a bushcraft-style knife in my kit.
 I can conceal both easily.
 They are not big knives but are discrete and agile and someone will be unhappy if I have to use it.
 I would only use a weapon as a last resort however and would either choose to evade people if I felt it was necessary.

 FIRST AID